oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ```
 ]

-The warning MUST clearly advise to carefully check whether VERS can be
+The warning SHALL clearly advise to carefully check whether VERS can be
 used or the versions can be enumerated as the use of vls is only a
 fallback option.
 For more details, see sections
 #link(<branches-type---category>)[3.1.2.2] and